 Coronavirus and myositis

-This page pulls together some useful resources, websites and FAQs about the new coronavirus and myositis.
+This page pulls together some useful resources, websites and FAQs about coronavirus (Covid-19) and myositis.

-For the latest and most up-to-date information, we recommend you visit these main sources of information:
+For the latest and most up-to-date information about the situation in the UK, we recommend you visit these main sources of information:

 You may also find this clinical guide for the management of rheumatology patients during the coronavirus pandemic helpful, as well as this information on Versus Arthritis website.